sagar9623/Learn_CUDA/Learn_CUDA_by_Joamon.md

- R4=8*4 depends on the outcome of the addition, instead it R4=32 multiplies the values from R5 and R6 and stores the Next, we Multiply, the Value stored in R1 with R5 to store the result in R4. same with division it doesn't depend the outcome value in R4, the crucial point to note here is the outcome of the multiplication.with such the interdependency of these instructions, as the second Independence between the instruction, if we have instruction uses R1 the same register that uses multiple core available we can assign each in the first instruction(or in the preceding addition). instruction to a separate core and execute them
+ R4=8*4 depends on the outcome of the addition, instead it R4=32 multiplies the values from R5 and R6 and stores the Next, we Multiply, the Value stored in R1 with R5 to store the result in R4. same with division it doesn't depend the outcome value in R4, the crucial point to note here is the outcome of the multiplication. with such the interdependency of these instructions, as the second Independence between the instruction, if we have instruction uses R1 the same register that uses multiple core available we can assign each in the first instruction(or in the preceding addition). instruction to a separate core and execute them